storytellingron/ForTheLordRPG-DarkAges/index.md

 This list is not exhaustive — it exists to inspire rich descriptions of tense, gritty challenges.

 ## Advanced Play

+This can be introduced after GMs and players get the hang of combat, rolling skills, blessings, roleplaying and upgrading with Glory Points.
+If a long campaign is desired.

 ---
 - [Die Rank Results (DRR)](#die-rank-results-drr)
 - [Penalty Dice](#penalty-dice)